Nadawoo/etwinbar/README.md

 - textColor : Color of the text in the footer
 - linkColor : Color of the links in the footer
 - logoColor : Color of the Eternatwin's logo at the top of the main block
+- iconsStyle: Style of the icons for the staff members (administrator, developer...).
+Allowed values:
+  - pink
+  - golden

 If you want to add or change other styles, put your rules in your own CSS files.
 Never put them in the CSS files of EtwinBar, as they would be erased in case of update.